shaphon/ModtheArk/README.md

 2.`public static Sprite ModSprite(string ImagePath)`

 ### LoadType
-1.You can put your .dll file under `Yourmodname-ModtheArk` folder, the Assembly name (not .dll filename)should not contains `&`.
+1.You can put your .dll file under `Yourmodname-ModtheArk` folder, the Assembly name (not .dll filename) should not contain characters except for alphanumeric characters and the underscore _.

 2.There must be `NewType.dll`   at the end of your assembly filename.  `&`in your filename will be ignored.